Rattlesnake Ridge

 Up

 On the downside, grains can be fatal.
 Acidosis and enterotoxemia are both deadly and are due to grain intake.
-The incidence of enterotoxemia can be greatly reduced (but not eliminated) by vaccination against clostridium perfringins, types C and D. This common bacteria can bloom to toxic levels when grain is processed through the digestive system.
+The incidence of enterotoxemia can be reduced (but not eliminated) by vaccination against clostridium perfringins, types C and D (see below**).
+This common bacteria can bloom to toxic levels when grain is processed through the digestive system.
 Acidosis is a lowered pH of the rumen and is very difficult to monitor.
-Some individuals are much more susceptible than others, so judging when the line has been crossed is extremely difficult.
+Some individuals are more susceptible than others, so judging when the line has been crossed is extremely difficult.
 Both are very difficult to detect.
 Often the first noticeable symptom of enterotoxemia is death.
 Acidosis can come on more gradually, but again it can easily go unnoticed until it's too late.
+Soft feces instead of the normal dry pellets, absent of other causes such as parasites, is a sign of acidosis, particularly if impaired digestion (undigested fiber) is evident.
+Fecal odor changes from the shift in flora balance, typically becoming more pungent.
+There may even be small gas bubbles in the fecal matter.

 Of course the amount of grain matters, but more importantly, the percentage of grain to long fiber is the most important aspect.
 Grain should never be given on an empty stomach.
 This means the time of day should be considered.
 Don't give grain in the morning.
-Wait until they have foraged on pasture or hay.
-The more they have to chew, the better.
+Wait until they have foraged on grass pasture or hay.
+The more they have to chew (within reason), the better.
 Beet pulp and similar sources of short fiber are nowhere near as effective as grass.
-Chewing cud produces lots of saliva, which contains bicarbonate, which buffers the rumen to help keep pH neutral.
-Little chewing means little saliva, which means higher sensitivity to grain overload.
+Clover and alfalfa are also not very effective buffers.
+Chewing cud produces lots of saliva, which is rich in bicarbonate (pH of 8), which buffers the rumen to help keep pH neutral.
+Little chewing means little saliva, which means increased sensitivity to grain overload.
+The rate of grain ingestion matters greatly.
+Spread out over time more grain can be ingested without ill effects.
+Eaten all at once, damage can occur.

 As for one grain vs. another, it's helpful to compare basic nutritive content.